DevExpress-Examples/how-to-select-all-group-subitems-when-a-group-row-is-clicked-wpf-e4617/Readme.md

 * [MainWindow.xaml.cs](./CS/GridGroupSelect/MainWindow.xaml.cs) (VB: [MainWindow.xaml.vb](./VB/GridGroupSelect/MainWindow.xaml.vb))
 * [SampleDataRow.cs](./CS/GridGroupSelect/SampleDataRow.cs) (VB: [SampleDataRow.vb](./VB/GridGroupSelect/SampleDataRow.vb))
 <!-- default file list end -->
-# How to select all group subitems when a group row is clicked (WPF)
+# WPF Grid - Select child rows when a user clicks or expands a group row

 <p>This example demonstrates how to select all child rows in a group when a group row is expanded or clicked.</p>